 Who are we?

 Green Arts Culture is a social enterprise that trains young people in arts related to the Ghanaian culture.
-Thanks to Ghana Think Foundation in partnership with Digital Opportunity Trust, In June this year, the project was launched to give way for a massive social impact.
+Thanks to Ghana Think Foundation in partnership with Digital Opportunity Trust for seed funding.
+In June 2017, the project was launched to give way for a massive social impact.

 The project focuses on reinstalling cultural and moral values among young people through the arts.
 Also we look to attract foreigners and the art loving Ghanaians at large.
 Its model will be relevant in creating a new paradigm shift from foreign elements towards the appreciation of the rich Ghanaian arts and culture especially among the younger generation.